- A01 ~ The Rebirth of the Phoenix

-Baffled I ask, “Fuck me… what’s the life expectancy nowadays?”
+“Fuck me… What’s the life expectancy nowadays?”
+I ask baffled.

-He seems to think for a moment, “Hmm~ If I remember it right, for us Humans, it’s ’bout a hundred fifty… Scientists say that those traveling most o’ their lives at FTL could reach over a hundred eighty… heheh~”
+He seems to think for a moment, “Hmm~ If I remember it right, for us Humans, it’s ’bout a hundred fifty… Scientists say dat those traveling most o’ deir lives at FTL could reach over a hundred eighty… heheh~”

 “Yeah, pal.
-But no trucker eva reached that age… All, till now, died at the controls, on the road.
+But no trucker ever reached dat age… All, till now, died at da controls, on da road.
 Heheh~”

 “That’s heartening…” I sigh exhaling the last puff of smoke.

 We keep on chatting about speeds until another craft is highlighted on the AR.
 A white and blue one… don’t fuck… there are space-cops?

 The speaker comes alive, «Stampede, IPS Patrol AC-035, do you read?»